 Looking ahead

-SQLPerformance’s return is less about reinvention and more about reaffirming a familiar strength.
+The return of SQLPerformance is less about reinvention and more about reaffirming a familiar strength.
 That strength is useful technical content for database professionals working under real operational pressure.
 Hybrid systems, wider observability needs, and growing interest in AI-assisted operations are all reshaping how database teams work.
 In that environment, practical guidance remains as valuable as ever.

 As SQLPerformance moves forward, archive continuity, a broader editorial scope, and closer ties to the SolarWinds database ecosystem give the site a clear role.
 For database professionals navigating more complex environments, that means a reliable place to find content grounded in how systems actually behave under pressure, not how they behave in theory.